johndavedecano/kyt-redux/README.md

 ## Gotchas

-We use redux client and probably how are we gonna use axios.
+We use redux-thunk and probably how are we gonna use axios.
 Take a look at store.js

 ```
 import request from './helpers/request';